 Ory Network provides Ory Identities with protection against brute-force attacks by rate limiting requests to API public endpoints, for example login and registration endpoints.

+When using Ory Network, these defenses are provided as part of the platform's security infrastructure.
 When self-hosting the Ory Kratos Identity Server, it's the responsibility of the administrator to implement and manage rate limiting or other measures to ensure the security of the network.
+Reach out to Ory Support for help with this task.

 Defenses against cross-site request forgery

-Cross-site request forgery (CSRF or XSRF) is a type of attack where a malicious site tricks a user's browser into sending a request to another site without user consent.
+Cross-site request forgery (CSRF or XSRF) is an attack where a malicious site tricks a user's browser into sending a request to another site without user consent.
 This can occur even without a user session in a login CSRF attack.
-In the context of Ory Identities, it is an attack vector that can be exploited to gain unauthorized access to a user account or perform actions on their behalf.
+In the context of Ory Identities, it's an attack vector that can be exploited to gain unauthorized access to a user account or perform actions on their behalf.

-To protect against these attacks, Ory Identities uses multiple countermeasures, including the
+To protect against these attacks, Ory Identities uses various countermeasures, including the

 synchronizer token pattern.